Shorku/rhnet/README.md

    `--augment 1` tells the script to skip rotations and shifts of the electron density images, which is unnecessary for inference.

+   **Notes:**

+   * If a model is trained with the `--augment_onthefly` option, it will currently produce inconsistent results. `--augment_onthefly` option requires interpolation which smooths out density images, so the correct predictions also need smoothed images.
+The issue will be addressed soon.

 2. Training